-9 Things You Need to Know About Yourself – and Why
+Things You Need to Know about Yourself for Better Awareness

 Those might seem like weird questions.
-But over the years I’ve learned that it’s important to know yourself well.
+But self-awareness is an essential part of a fulfilling life.
 Because the better you know yourself, the easier it is to create the life you want.

 It took a breast cancer diagnosis for me to realize that in some areas of life, I didn’t know myself all that well.
 And I definitely wasn’t living the life I wanted to live.